 You can make it through the midday slump by taking the time to care for yourself.
 This is going to require a little effort from you each and every day.
 However, like anything else, as you begin to implement these actions and gain awareness of your habits, you will instinctively become a more productive midday worker.
 Doing so will help keep the life from being sucked right out of you.
 Therefore, slow down and focus on yourself.
 That midday slump will become a downhill slide of productive action.

 (Image courtesy of kreg.steppe under a Creative Commons 2.0 Attribution generic license.)

 Popular search terms for this article:

-productivity at work, work productivity, tired mid day, mid day tiredness, boosting productivity when tired, how to increase productivity when tired, inc article on increaasingbworker productivity naps no windows, produuctive after lunch, tired at work after midday
+productivity at work, work productivity, tired mid day, mid day tiredness, boosting productivity when tired, how to increase productivity in the afternoon, how to increase productivity when tired, midday productivity tips, tired at work after midday